other Agfa cameras in my collection:

 Although there is an aperture setting dial, this is only used for flash photography (Guide number ÷ distance = aperture).

 The tripod bush is on the right side of the camera (facing), so it mounts in portrait format.
-These cameras may look like they are made of plastic, but they're not: there's a metal body under that plastic-looking skin.
+These cameras may look like they are entirely made of plastic, but they're not: there's a metal body under that plastic-looking skin.

 I don't understand why these cameras appear to have two CdS cells side-by-side?
+Does anyone know?

-A full page advertisement in a 1979 edition of Amateur Photographer specified the price of these cameras as: £50 for the 335, £63 for the 535, and £73 for the 1035.
-These my not seem like high prices today, but the 535 camera was as expensive - or more than - a Canon Canonet 28, a Ricoh 500G, a Rollei 35 LED, and a Zenith EM or Praktica L2 (both with a lens).
+A full page advertisement in a 1979 edition of Amateur Photographer magazine specified the price of these cameras as: £50 for the 335, £63 for the 535, and £73 for the 1035.
+These may not seem like high prices today, but the 535 camera was as expensive - or more than - a Canon Canonet 28, a Ricoh 500G, a Rollei 35 LED, and a Zenith EM or Praktica L2 (both with a lens).

 Viewfinder: Large Albada finder with fixed parallax correction marks and 0.78x magnification.
 Red under/over exposure warning LED.